-Our Crabgrass Management service works over time to reduce this ugly weed grass that invades an otherwise beautiful lawn.
+Our Crabgrass Management service works over several seasons to reduce this ugly, aggressive and invasive weed grass that occupies an otherwise beautiful lawn.
 Crabgrass seeds can blow in from neighbouring yards or fields and remain dormant for many years.
 They wait patiently until your lawn has a moment of weakness (examples: drought, heat stress, or the time you mowed too short).
 Only when these seeds receive the right amount of sun, moisture and contact with soil, then they will germinate and fight for space.
 They are annual plants that propagate themselves by releasing hundreds of seeds each year from each individual crabgrass plant, as they die off each fall.

 Who needs it?

-- Crabgrass is invasive and will spread through a lawn, eventually crowding out desirable grasses.
+Crabgrass is invasive and will spread through a lawn, eventually crowding out desirable grasses.
 Treat as soon as you can by hand-pulling or pre-treating.

-- LawnSavers can rid your lawn of an existing problem and work to prevent it from re-occurring.
+LawnSavers can rid your lawn of an existing problem and work with you to reduce its re-occurrence.

-- You must not rake or disturb the soil after application. (over-seeding not recommended until fall)
+You must not rake or disturb the soil after application. (over-seeding is not recommended until fall)